 During the 1990s many new apartments were built in the heart of the city, and the liquor laws were liberalised.
 Once virtually deserted at night and at weekends, by the early 2000s Courtenay Place – the city’s entertainment district – was teeming with life.

 In 1990, the upbeat slogan ‘Absolutely Positively Wellington’ reflected the city’s new confidence as the ‘capital of the arts’.
 Two years later the phrase was made official.
 The success of film-maker Peter Jackson’s Lord of the rings trilogy led to a modified version –‘Absolutely Creatively Wellington’.

 The people on the street also changed.
-For a long time, most Wellingtonians were of British descent, but by the 21st century its population was more diverse.
+For a long time, most Wellingtonians were of British descent, but by the 21st century the population was more diverse.
 As well as significant Māori and Pacific Island communities, there was a growing Asian presence.
-Boosting the existing community were new migrants from China, India, Korea, Cambodia and Vietnam.
+Boosting the existing community were migrants from China, India, South Korea, Cambodia and Vietnam.
 Groups of Somali refugees arrived in the city from the 1990s.

 In the 21st century the region had recovered from the doldrums of the 1980s.
 Even so, Wellington remains vulnerable to cuts in government employment, and the departure of businesses and workers.
 Growth strategies focus on the region’s communications network and its intellectual and creative potential.

 When the New Zealand Company acquired Wellington from the chiefs Te Puni and Te Wharepōuri in 1839, Māori outnumbered Europeans.
 But within a year there were 1,200 Europeans living alongside 800 Māori around Port Nicholson (Wellington Harbour).